Camicam311/dsc180a/Report.md

     which rightfully is around when lots of laws and articles were talking about abortion laws in America.
-Again, the odd, tiny dips may be due to certain editors that, previously, had been counted because they did not reach the maximum number of edits but were now at the maximum by editting a few more times.
+Again, the odd, tiny dips may be due to certain editors that, previously, had been counted because they did not reach the maximum number of edits but were now at the maximum by editing a few more times.

 * Critique of the short comings of M-Statistic
     * The M-Statistic unfortunately does not really take into account of the